JuliaGrandury/phoenix-app-pern/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 **TLDR**; Phoenix allows users to keep track of their current job applications, networking progress and job search statistics all in one with summary emails every week and daily job progress statistics.
 Features include:
+- Allowing job seekers to give mentors, parents or accountability buddies access to their progress
+- Weekly summary emails to the job seeker and their supporters
-- Notifications when applying to a job
+- Notifications when a new job is created, a job status is updated or a job is deleted
--
+- Etc...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>